-This technique is potentially suitable for global monitoring.
-However, it needs to operate when the structure to be monitored is in operation.
+This technique is potentially suitable for global monitoring, however it can only operate when the structure to be monitored is in operation.
 In that case signals are collected which may be affected by background noise which can complicate the situation for specific applications.
 The technique is passive, which means that external forces have to be applied to introduce the stresses in the object under investigation.
 There are several types of acoustic emission methods such as continuous emission and burst emission.